Speaking With Your Eyes

 Lighthouse Eyes

-Try to look at all areas of the audience equally, but on a random basis rather than appear to sweep around mechanically like the beam from a lighthouse.
+Try to look at all areas of the audience equally, but on a random basis rather than appearing to sweep around mechanically like the beam from a lighthouse.

 As the audience gets bigger, eye contact becomes more difficult to achieve.
 Nevertheless, you should still strive to make everyone feel that you’re speaking to them directly.